Kurdistan Workers' Party insurgency: Executions

 On 17 July 1987, 5 people were executed by PKK in Şırnak Province.
 Serxwebûn, a publication of the PKK announced the executions and stated that executed people were all "traitors".

 On 31 July 1987, Serxwebûn announced that PKK executed Hıdır Kılıçaslan in Kuyubaşı hamlet of Akören village in Hozat and accused him of being an "ungrained traitor".

-Between 1992 and 1995, PKK carried out 768 extrajudicial executions, mostly of civil servants and teachers, political opponents, off-duty police officers and soldiers, and those deemed by the PKK to be "state supporters."
+Between 1992 and 1995, PKK carried out 768 extrajudicial executions, mostly of civil servants and teachers, political opponents, off-duty police officers and soldiers, and those deemed by the PKK to be "state supporters".

 On 12 February 2006, PKK's former representative of Europe, Kani Yılmaz was assassinated by PKK via a bomb that was put into his car.
 Yılmaz was burned to death in the car with a former PKK militant Sabri Tori.

 On 27 September 2017, the organization kidnapped and executed Mahmut Bazancir who was mistakenly accused of being an informer.

-On 25 November 2017, PKK executed 2 of its own members in Duhok Governorate of Iraq.
+On 25 November 2017, PKK executed 2 of its own members in Dohuk Governorate of Iraq.

 On 25 July 2018, Mevlüt Bengi, a father of 6 children, was executed and tied to an electricity tower by guerrillas, who reportedly justified the execution by accusing him of being a collaborator with the AK Party, which he had served as an election observer at the ballot boxes in his district during the 24 June elections.
 The HPG released a statement that it has killed Mevlüt Bengi, but for having caused serious harm to the Kurdish movement, and not for being a member of a certain party.